Are you sure your bolted joints aren’t facing a recall?

-How sure are you that your bolted joints aren’t going to be facing a recall?
 If you can’t say 100%, then the experts at Peak are here to help.

 As common as off-the-shelf solutions, bolted joints are often designed and implemented without significant analysis.
 Not testing and validating your joints could result in joint failure down the road.

 Ensuring any bolted joint is reliable should always require testing.
 Why?
 First, threaded fasteners are very often the most highly stressed element in a product.
-That high stress amplifies the impact of all the dimensional and material variation inherent in an assembly.
-Predicting this variation during analysis is a task that Peak can provide for you.
+High stress amplifies the impact of all the dimensional and material variation inherent in an assembly.
+Predicting this variation during analysis is a task Peak can provide for you.
 Second, because it is rarely practical to tighten a production fastener to a given tension (the quantity on which the joint design is based), other parameters such as torque are used instead.
-The relationship between torque and bolt tension is directly impacted by this same dimensional and material variation, creating another source of uncertainty that our experts can identify easily.
+The relationship between torque and bolt tension is directly impacted by this same dimensional and material variation, creating another source of uncertainty our experts can identify easily.

 Fix Problem Joints Permanently